Kevin McGonigle: Draft and minor leagues (2023–2025)

-McGonigle was selected (alongside Max Clark and Josue Briceño) to represent the Tigers at the 2025 All-Star Futures Game at Truist Park.
+McGonigle returned to West Michigan to begin the 2025 season.
+He was selected (alongside Max Clark and Josue Briceño) to represent the Tigers at the 2025 All-Star Futures Game at Truist Park.
 On July 7, 2025, it was announced that the trio had been promoted to the Double-A Erie SeaWolves.
 McGonigle won the 2025 Midwest League Top MLB Prospect Award.